Hello to our Baja travelers! Welcome to our Whale Watching Los Cabos post.

 - The morning tour sessions are ideal for families with children as the water is calmer and whales often congregate to feed.
 At this time of the day, it can get chilly for some people so it is a good idea to bring some pants and a light jacket.

-- If you prefer to see the whole shebang it is better to take afternoons tour sessions as these are peak whale activity hours.
+- If you prefer to see the whole shebang it is better to take afternoon tour sessions as these are peak whale activity hours.
 Bear in mind the ocean will get a bit bumpier!

 - Protect your phone from water splashes while you take pictures on your trip.

-- Bring reef-safe sunscreen, sunglasses and a hat.
+- Bring reef-safe sunscreen, sunglasses, and a hat.

 - Bring any kind of pets